 SentinelOne is focused on providing a truly comprehensive cloud-native security platform to its clients.
 Kubernetes runtime security and container security in general form a very important part of that agenda.

-SentinelOne has a dedicated Kubernetes agent that performs real-time monitoring on the runtime Kubernetes clusters.
+SentinelOne has a dedicated agent for cloud workloads that performs real-time monitoring on the runtime Kubernetes clusters.
 With continuous vulnerability analysis, SentinelOne ensures that your application’s security posture is in good shape in production.
 Securing Kubernetes clusters plays an important part in application security, and SentinelOne does it right.
 Singularity Cloud Workload Security by SentinelOne protects containerized workloads from runtime threats like zero-days, ransomware, and more.

 SentinelOne Singularity Data Lake provides security analysts the visibility needed to investigate incidents, slash response time, and inform threat hunting.